Louisville hosts Rivers and No. 22 NC State - WTOP News

 Louisville, Kentucky; Sunday, 1 p.m.
 EST

-BOTTOM LINE: No. 22 NC State takes on Louisville after Saniya Rivers scored 25 points in NC State’s 59-57 win against the Davidson Wildcats.
+BOTTOM LINE: No. 22 NC State visits Louisville after Saniya Rivers scored 25 points in NC State’s 59-57 win against the Davidson Wildcats.

-The Cardinals have gone 3-1 in home games.
+The Cardinals are 3-1 on their home court.
 Louisville scores 75.1 points and has outscored opponents by 7.8 points per game.

-The Wolfpack are 0-1 in road games.
-NC State ranks seventh in the ACC giving up 62.3 points while holding opponents to 37.8% shooting.
+The Wolfpack are 0-1 on the road.
+NC State scores 73.3 points while outscoring opponents by 11.0 points per game.

-Louisville scores 75.1 points, 12.8 more per game than the 62.3 NC State allows.
-NC State has shot at a 44.0% clip from the field this season, 1.5 percentage points above the 42.5% shooting opponents of Louisville have averaged.
+Louisville makes 43.9% of its shots from the field this season, which is 6.1 percentage points higher than NC State has allowed to its opponents (37.8%).
+NC State averages 6.0 more points per game (73.3) than Louisville gives up to opponents (67.3).

+The Cardinals and Wolfpack meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Tajianna Roberts is shooting 39.6% and averaging 11.3 points for the Cardinals.
+TOP PERFORMERS: Tajianna Roberts is scoring 11.3 points per game with 2.4 rebounds and 2.0 assists for the Cardinals.

 Aziaha James is scoring 16.7 points per game and averaging 5.1 rebounds for the Wolfpack.